juansanzone/MLBusinessComponents/README.md

 Each component is a subclass of UIView.

 ## 1️⃣ - MLBusinessLoyaltyRingView Component
-This component will allow you to show the progress ring of points, a label and an actionable button.
+This component allow you to show the progress ring of points, a label and actionable button.
 The most common use of this component is to show a user's progress within the loyalty program.
 #### Visual Example:
 ![MLBusinessLoyaltyRingView](https://github.com/juansanzone/MLBusinessComponents/blob/refactor/Documentation/images/loyaltyRingViewComponent.png?raw=true)